Ivorforce/VSCode-Git-Diff-Stepper/README.md

 A plugin to step through the git history of a file using `git-diff`.

+This is not in active development: VSCode doesn't expose a way to create editors in insets, and that [won't change in the near future](https://github.com/microsoft/vscode/issues/153198).
+Check out the standalone application instead: [Git Diff Stepper](https://github.com/Ivorforce/Git-Diff-Stepper).

 ## Features

 Open a file and run `Git Diff Stepper: Begin` from the command palette.
 Then, run `Git Diff Stepper: Next` and `Git Diff Stepper: Previouis` to step through the iterations.
 I recommend setting shortcuts for these actions.